project-pretzel/project-pretzel/_PRESS-RELEASE.md

 ## Summary ##
   > Pretzel is for people who want to stay up-to-date and engaged with trending topics.
 With Pretzel you can see the top       trending stories and chat in realtime with other users who are also reading about the same trend.

+  ## Sub-Heading ##
+  > Describe who the market for the product is and what benefit they get.
+One sentence only underneath the title.
 -->